Procedures for Inviting Unpaid Domestic or International Visiting Scholar/Researcher

 IMMIGRATION SERVICES, CENTER FOR GLOBAL ENGAGEMENT

 - If the visitor does not need a DS 2019 form, necessary to apply for a J-1 visa (consult the CGE), then the host department may proceed with the visit.
-Fulbright researchers do not require a DS-2019 from FSU, but review this information for additional procedures.
+Fulbright researchers do not require a DS-2019 from FSU, but review the Fulbright information page for additional procedures.

 The form must be submitted to the CGE at least 60 days before the proposed visit, longer, if possible, due to delays at the U.S. consulate, and must include the following documentation: